 As we as age, there is an increase in side sleeping positions, with a reduction of changing positions when sleeping, along with an increase of sleeping in a single position lasting between 1 and 2 hours.
 In general, adults will change positions 11 – 13 times on a single night.

 Some factors which may affect frequency of changing sleeping positions are; an illness like sleep apnea, caffeinated beverages and/or large meals can cause an increase in the frequency of sleeping movements, alcoholic beverages can decrease sleeping motions early on, while increasing movements later in the night.

 A lack of comfort, possibly due to a poor mattress, being too cold or too hot, being in strange or noisy environments, stress and anxiety as well as having a partner that is not comfortable or can’t get settled can further affect frequency of sleeping movements.

-There are many types of cervical pillows to assist in alleviation of neck strain, creating a better sleeping position.
-The design of cervical pillows is intended to provide relaxation as well as maintaining a natural, healthy cervical posture.
-Many suggest cervical pillows for whiplash recovery and cervical spondylosis or degenerative disc disease.
-Cervical pillows may benefit those with neck muscle strain.
+There are many types of cervical designed pillows to assist in alleviation of neck strain, creating a better sleeping position.
+The design of these pillows are is intended to provide relaxation as well as maintaining a natural, healthy cervical posture.
+Many suggest these for whiplash recovery and cervical spondylosis or degenerative disc disease.
+They may also benefit those with neck muscle strain.